Stream-Processing-with-Kafka-Streams/workshop/lab4.md

 An aggregate will always run over a certain key and return a `KTable` as result.

 In this aggregate we will make use of the `Average.class` you defined previously, which will be used to group the average speedlimit for all cars passing a certain sensor in a 2 minute window.
+You can see this as the reduce step in the MapReduce paradigm.

 The [`<VR> KTable<K,VR> aggregate(Initializer<VR> initializer,Aggregator<? super K,? super V,VR> aggregator)`](https://kafka.apache.org/20/javadoc/org/apache/kafka/streams/kstream/KGroupedStream.html#aggregate-org.apache.kafka.streams.kstream.Initializer-org.apache.kafka.streams.kstream.Aggregator-) always needs an Initializer and an Aggregator.